comprna/R2Dtool/README.md

 - Compatible feature types (col3) include 'transcript'/'mRNA', 'exon', 'CDS', 'five_prime_utr'/'5UTR'/'UTR' and 'three_prime_utr'/'3UTR'/'UTR'
 - 'exon', 'transcript', and 'UTR' feature types are __required__ for liftover and annotation
 - Column 9 should optinally contain 'transcript_id', 'gene_id', 'gene_name', and some variety of biotype attribute (e.g. 'transcript_biotype', 'transcript_type', 'gene_type', or 'gene_biotype').
 This data is used for R2Dtool's annotation function.
-- Transcripts that are duplicated between autosomal loci and PAR regions are assigned only to autosomal regions (_PAR_ gene entries are skipped by R2Dtool)
+- Transcripts that are duplicated between autosomal loci and PAR regions are assigned only to autosomal regions (_PAR_ gene entries are skipped by)

 Critically, the GTF annotation provided __must__ contain identical gene structures used to generate the transcriptome, including identical transcript names in the FASTA header.
 One option is to use genomes, transcriptomes and gene structures from the same genome release.
 Another option is for users to generate their own transcriptome using a genome and gene structure file, e.g. using [gffread](https://ccb.jhu.edu/software/stringtie/gff.shtml#gffread_ex).